organizedanvrchy/CodePath/TIP103/Week 2 - Linked Lists and Strings & Arrays/README.md

 In this linked list, the last node points back to the first node, forming a loop or circle.
 These lists are helpful for tasks that include scheduling and managing playlists.
 Circular Linked Lists can either be:

 1. Circular Singly Linked Lists<br>
   - where each node has just one pointer to the next node and the last node points back to the first node instead of null.
+These lists have similar drawbacks to those in normal Singly Linked Lists.
   -
 <picture>
    <img alt="Circular Singly Linked Lists" src="https://www.w3schools.com/dsa/img_linkedlists_circsingly.svg">